 The Valentine Peace Project (VPP) started as a Los Angeles community project in 2005 and became a non-profit organization supported by Community Partners in 2006.
 In 2008 the Project continued in the Netherlands as a Dutch foundation and is also currently based in New York.

-The Project continues to be active in community and investigate also being a future business with social purpose - building relationships to transform the fact that many commercial symbols and gifts of love actually come out of conflict.
+The Project continues to be active in community and investigate also elements of business with social purpose - building relationships to transform the fact that many commercial symbols, products and gifts of love actually come out of conflict.
 Abigail Lewis, editor of the Whole Life Magazine in Southern California: "[VPP Founder] Hewson’s ultimate goal is simple: To give us an opportunity to reflect on love in deeper ways and explore how we can connect the work of peace to expressions of love, whether that be to a partner or to the work of love in the world."

-From creative horticulture around the International Day of Peace in September to a community themed Valentine's day in February to future planned all year active flower products - the VPP is a blooming social enterprise for a new era.
+From creative horticulture around the International Day of Peace in September to a community themed Valentine's day in February to future all year activist flower products - the VPP is a blooming social enterprise for a new era.

 We have before us the glorious opportunity to inject a new dimension of love into the veins of our civilization.
 Martin Luther King